davatorium/rofi/doc/rofi-script.5.markdown

 If you use the `dash` shell for your script, take special care with how dash handles escaped values for the separators.
 See issue #1201 on github.

+## Script locations

+To specify a script there are the following options:

+ * Specify an absolute path to the script.
+ * The script is executable and located in your $PATH

+Scripts located in the following location are loaded on startup:

+ * The script is in `$XDG_CONFIG_PATH/rofi/scripts/`, this is usually `~/.config/rofi/scripts/`.

 ## SEE ALSO